The Big Lead

-In March 2019, Gannett sold The Big Lead to Minute Media, owner of 12up.com; McIntyre and several other writers were laid off.
+In March 2019, Gannett sold The Big Lead to Minute Media, owner of The Players Tribune and international soccer site 90min.com.
+At that time, McIntyre exited.

+In July 2024, the site was acquired from Minute Media by former USA Today Media Group General Manager and digital innovator Chris Pirrone, who planned to reinvigorate the site and bring it back to its roots with interesting sports and pop culture commentary.

 Format and content

 The site is usually updated ten to fifteen times a day between 8:00 a.m. and 6:00 p.m.
 Eastern Time, with each post receiving its own title and space for registered readers to post comments.
 The publishing day usually begins with the morning "Roundup", which provides links to varying news stories of interest in paragraph form at the top, and mainly links to different sports-related stories at the bottom of the column page.
 The "Roundup" feature is usually accompanied by a photograph of an attractive model or actress, as well as relevant or humorous YouTube clips.
 For many years, the site staged what it called a "Culture Tournament", in which 64 different sports figures, celebrities or other items of relevance (such as "Michael Phelps' Bong Hit," in which the Olympic Gold medal swimmer was caught smoking marijuana in 2009) are seeded in a bracket styled after that used to outline teams competing in the NCAA men's basketball tournament.
 Readers are allowed to vote one time for each match up until a winner is decided.
 In 2008, ESPN sideline reporter Erin Andrews beat out actress/singer Jessica Simpson.
 For the 2009 edition, Megan Fox was crowned champion narrowly over Andrews.